CDHUppsala/text-processing-examples/README.md

 To run the code here, you also need nltk.
 (With e.g., conda: `conda install anaconda::nltk`).

 You first need to run `create_pefselab_pipeline.py` once, to create the NLP pipeline.
-Then you can run the script for lemmatisation. `run_lemmatise_motions.sh`.
+Then you can run the script for lemmatisation `lemmatise_motions.py`.

+The script expects one folder with ".txt"-files (the first argument to the script) as well as the name of the folder where the lemmatised files are to be positioned.
+(See `run_lemmatise_motions.sh` for an exampel of how to run the script.)